Aerodynamics at the Particle Level: Rocket engine diffuser

 \section{Rocket engine diffuser}

 A rocket engine is composed of three basic parts: the pressure chamber, the throat and the exit horn or diffuser.
-The following is Bernoulli's equation applied to the thrust of a rocket engine with no diffuser, just an exit orifice of area $A$:
+The following is Bernoulli\textquotesingle s s equation applied to the thrust of a rocket engine with no diffuser, just an exit orifice of area $A$:

 The thrust, then, is